mickfuzz/phd4/_posts/thesis_chapters/2025-3-9-Appendices.md

 COPIED FROM GDP CHAPTER

+Additionally the key affordances of the learning design including the starting template code snippets and the resulting code patching process appear to encourage the creation of glitch errors (Appendix Debugging).

 **Solving / Debuggging code problems that responses are helped by the high level of context present in the use of GDP as a structural design framework.**